aitoroses/floxide/docs/examples/batch-processing.md

 # Batch Processing Example

-This document provides a complete example of using batch processing capabilities in the Flowrs framework.
+This document provides a complete example of using batch processing capabilities in the Floxide framework.

 ## Overview